 - 1. Elimination of the remaining operating debt of the Company and all of its subsidiaries; - 2.
 Continuation of preparations for late-stage clinical trials in advanced, inoperable pancreatic cancer; - 3.
 Enhancement of the Company's ability to expand the biotechnology through research and partnering; - 4.
-Acquisition of new contracts and revenue utilizing newly acquired biotechnology licensing rights;

-- 5. Further development of uses of the cellulose-based live-cell encapsulation technology platform through contracts, licensing and joint ventures with other companies; and - 6.
+Acquisition of new contracts and revenue utilizing newly acquired biotechnology licensing rights; - 5.
+Further development of uses of the cellulose-based live-cell encapsulation technology platform through contracts, licensing and joint ventures with other companies; and - 6.
 Expansion of the use of the cellulose-based live-cell encapsulation technology to address the vast opportunities emerging in the medical marijuana arena through the Company's subsidiary Medical Marijuana Sciences, Inc.

 In August 2013, the Company restructured corporate operations in an effort to focus on its biotechnology core businesses.
 The restructuring was precipitated by the Third Addendum to the SG Austria APA and the Company's acquisition of Bio Blue Bird.
 The Company restructured itself and created three new divisions, two of which are biotechnology divisions.
-The first of these houses the cellulose-based live-cell encapsulation technology and all of its associated licenses in Nuvilex, Inc. The second division, Medical Marijuana Sciences, Inc., focuses on the use of constituents of Cannabis to treat some of the most serious forms of cancer and includes Knock-Out Technologies, Ltd. and its associated products.
-Nuvilex is exploring ways in which the live-cell encapsulation technology may play a role in these efforts.
+The first of these houses the cellulose-based live-cell encapsulation ("Cell-in-a-Box®") technology and all of its associated licenses in the Company.
+The second division, Medical Marijuana Sciences, Inc., focuses on ways to exploit the benefits of the Cell-in-a-Box® technology in optimizing the anticancer effectiveness of cannabinoids against cancers while minimizing or outright eliminating the debilitating side effects usually associated with cancer treatments.
+This strategy provides Medical Marijuana Sciences a unique opportunity to develop "green" approaches to fighting deadly cancers, such as those of the pancreas, brain, breast, and prostate that affect hundreds of thousands of individuals worldwide every year.
 The third division consists of the Company's nutraceutical formulations and their associated product names and information technology.
 This plan for this division is to sell its names, nutraceutical formulations and associated information technology to one or more third parties.